drawpile/drawpile.github.io/help/development/buildingfromsource.markdown

 Building on WebAssembly has only been tested on Linux.
 Your mileage may vary on other operating systems.

+You will need to install the prerequisites to build Qt on your host system.
+On Debian-based systems, this also includes `ninja-build`, `libfontconfig1-dev` and `libssl-dev`.

 ```sh
 # Get the Emscripten SDK, version 3.1.50
 git clone https://github.com/emscripten-core/emsdk.git